darkfireZZ/doMINION/README.md

 This project was created as part of the course "Software Engineering" at ETH Zürich.
+The goal was to develop a digital version of a board game in a team.

-It is a digital version of the card game Dominion, which is a deck-building game created by Donald X. Vaccarino and published by Rio Grande Games.
+Our team of 6 students developed a digital version of the card game Dominion. doMINION is a online multiplayer implementation of Dominion, which is a deck-building game created by Donald X. Vaccarino and published by Rio Grande Games.

 The project was originally developed on an internal GitLab repository of ETH Zürich.